OpenVidu/openvidu.io-docs/docs/components/openvidu-call.md

 The **authentication system** for this dashboard is based on a single user with a fixed password.
 The default password is represented by variable `CALL_ADMIN_SECRET`.

-##### Streaming management
+##### Broadcast management

-The OpenVidu Call backend also provides the **streaming features**.
-The features allow you to stream the video of the OpenVidu Call sessions to a RTMP server (check the official RTMP documentation [here](advanced-features/streaming)).
+The OpenVidu Call backend also provides the **broadcast features**.
+This feature allows to you stream the OpenVidu Call videoconferences to Youtube, Twitch or any other boadcast platform that supports RTMP protocol (check the official documentation section [here](advanced-features/boadcast)).

-As identical to the recording features, the streaming features are also based on a cookie-based session system and the **session creator user** is the only one who can start and stop the streaming of the OpenVidu Call sessions.
+As identical to the recording features, the broadcast features are also based on a cookie-based session system and the **session creator user** is the only one who can start and stop the broadcast of the OpenVidu Call sessions.

-> Note that the streaming features can be disabled by setting the variable `CALL_STREAMING` to `DISABLED`.
+> Note that the broadcast features can be disabled by setting the variable `CALL_BROADCAST` to `DISABLED`.

 #### **openvidu-call-front**